Am I Lendable? How to Get Funding for Your Business

 A term loan is a specific loan type wherein individuals are given a lump sum of cash upfront by a lender under very specific terms.
 Typically, a fixed amount is set to be repaid over a certain repayment schedule, and it can have either a fixed or a floating interest rate depending on the terms agreed upon by the borrower and lender.

-Invoice factoring is a funding type that can be lent by either bank, unions, or independent finance providers.
+Invoice factoring is a funding type that can be lent by either banks, unions, or independent finance providers.
 It works by allowing businesses to fund their cash flow and revenue stability by selling off their invoices to a third party at a discount.

 Helpful Resource: Check out our Guide to Fundid Capital to explore all of the capital options we offer.